Algebraic Number Starscapes: Geometry

 An analysis of the rational numbers $\QQ$ provides a gentle introduction to the recurring themes of this section, and an excellent first introduction to projective geometry.
 Secretly of course, this is just the story of linear polynomials over $\ZZ$ and their roots.
 The simplicity of the roots map $\mathcal{R}(ax-b)=b/a$ allows us to suppress much of this formalism and focus on examples of our main idea: \emph{complex patterns that reveal themselves when viewed as shadows of some higher dimensional structure.}

 After introducing projective geometry, we provide two examples of this.
 We give the geometric explanation for the otherwise strange mediant addition law $\tfrac{p}{q}\oplus\tfrac{r}{s}=\tfrac{p+r}{q+s}$ used in the construction of Farey sequences, and enumeration of the rationals via the Stern-Brocot tree.
-Then, working over $\CC$, we discover hidden hypercubes in the field of fractions of Gaussian integers.